UnderNotic/minimal-mistakes/_posts/2020-04-10-serverless-for-dummies-pragmatic-encounter.md

 ## <b style="color: #ffce2f">Section #1</b>

 First we need to know what playlist we want to take from spotify.
-This is easy as getting `playlist id` from incoming reuqest query parameters.
+This is easy as getting `playlist id` from incoming request query parameters.

 ```csharp
 var playlist = req.Query["playlist"];